CCXXXI/telegram-bot/README.md

 # qq_bot
- A qq bot based on nonrbot, just for fun.
+ A qq bot based on nonebot, just for fun.

 ## gitignore